j-space-b/lightning-fpt/README.md

    >
    > if on a mac, be sure to set the MPS fallback

+   > **Note**
+   >
+   > as of 17 June 2023, the command shown for mac is not working on an M2 Pro with
+   > 10‑core CPU, 16‑core GPU, 16‑core Neural Engine, and 32gb UM

    ```sh
    # if on a mac, set the mps fallback
    export PYTORCH_ENABLE_MPS_FALLBACK=1